builder555/pinecil_lib/README.md

 Pinecil is a lightweight Python library designed to inetrafce with Pinecil V2 soldering iron.

 ## Requirements
-- Python 3.10 or higher
+- Python 3.9 or higher
+- bluez

 ## Installation